Our Pick: Helinox

 What is the lightest backpacking chair?

-Among real legged chairs from proven brands, the Helinox Chair Zero at 1.1 lb listed is the benchmark that defines the category's floor; a few boutique ultralight chairs shave slightly below it at much higher prices and lighter-duty builds.
+Among real legged chairs from proven brands, the Helinox Chair Zero at 1.1 lb listed is the benchmark that defines the category's floor; the Big Agnes Skyline UL follows at 1 lb 12 oz listed with a taller, stabler tripod design, and a few boutique ultralight chairs shave slightly below the Zero at much higher prices and lighter-duty builds.
 Below the chair category entirely, the ladder continues: the legless Crazy Creek Original at about 1 lb 4 oz listed, and the Therm-a-Rest Z Seat foam pad at 2 oz listed, which is where the true gram-counters land.

-Helinox Chair Zero vs Chair One: which should I buy?
+Helinox Chair Zero vs Chair One vs Chair Two: which should I buy?

 Buy for where the hours go.
-The Chair Zero (1.1 lb listed, about $98) wins when the pack is on your back: half the carry, smaller packed size, the pick for big-mile trips.
-The Chair One (about 2 lb listed, about $77) wins after the pack comes off: wider, taller, more relaxed, and tougher, the pick for basecamps, paddle trips, and short approaches.
-Note the quirk: the more comfortable chair is the cheaper one, because with Helinox you pay for grams removed, not comfort added.
+The Chair Zero (1.1 lb listed, about $140) wins when the pack is on your back: half the carry, smaller packed size, the pick for big-mile trips.
+The Chair One (about 2 lb listed, about $110) wins after the pack comes off: wider, taller, more relaxed, and tougher, and note that the more comfortable chair is the cheaper one, because with Helinox you pay for grams removed.
+The Chair Two (about 2 lb 7 oz listed, about $130) is for hikers who want the backrest to reach their head, especially tall ones; it is the most furniture-like of the three and the heaviest.

 Is a foam sit pad enough, or do I really need a chair?